Partnering for Nature

-By convening leaders from governments, businesses, international organisations, academia and civil society, the World Biodiversity Summit offers a dedicated and much-needed forum to increase promising solutions through cross-sectoral and cross-border collaboration.
+By convening leaders from governments, businesses, international organisations, academia and civil society, World Biodiversity Summit offers a dedicated and much-needed forum to increase promising solutions through cross-sectoral and cross-border collaboration.

 His Majesty King Charles III

 The climate and biodiversity crises are closely linked and equally serious.
 Unless we address biodiversity loss and the degradation of nature with similar urgency to that of climate change, we will not achieve the climate targets or the Sustainable Development Goals.
 Cooperation across sectors is therefore vital, and I commend the World Biodiversity Summit for facilitating this exchange.
-A large number of the solutions must be driven by the private sector, not only as a source of funding, but also because businesses rely on nature for resources, and how they use these resources makes a great difference.

 Dr Anne Larigauderie, Executive Secretary, IPBES